 “Fourth, we need to put real faces on our position.”
 He suggests finding adult children of same-sex couples who have bad stories to tell.

 Sure, you can find people who had a bad experience growing up with same-sex parents.
 But you can’t swing a dead cat without hitting someone who had problems growing up with straight parents.
 What does that tell us?
 Seems to me that it says that marriage in the real world is imperfect.
-If you want to fret about marriage, focus on the social conditions that put pressure on all marriages.
+If you want to fret about marriage, focus on the social conditions that put pressure on all marriages.“Fifth, even though it’s an uphill battle, we need to continue to explain and defend moral truth.”

 Your “moral truth” is looking pretty hateful right about now; that’s why it’s an uphill battle.
 You still want to go with that as your final answer?
 Thirty years from now, the predominant Christian message on this subject will celebrate Christian leaders who took the tough stand to embrace homosexuals and accept same-sex marriage.
 History is listening.